unconsideredtrifles/tic-tac-toe/README.md

 ## Result Dialog

-Whether either player wins or draws, A modal dialog will be displayed declaring the result.
+Whether either player wins or draws, a modal dialog will be displayed declaring the result.
 The name of the winner will be displayed if the result is a win:

 ![Tic-tac-toe Game Screen Declaring Player 1 as the Winner](example/pictures/win.jpg)